2026-05-04

 Most versatile everyday — dark brown calfskin at 20mm — matching Seiko's own factory pairing.

-Most characterful — cognac vintage two-stitch at 20mm — the amber connection to the Cocktail Time's own naming tradition.
+Most characterful — brown vintage two-stitch at 20mm — the amber connection to the Cocktail Time's own naming tradition.

 Most refined casual — grey perlon at 20mm.